Code-Institute-Submissions/My-Weather/README.md

 There were no major issues in the development of this application.

 ## Testing
 * For the testing portion of this project, I used W3C HTML Validation Service to validate my HTML, and again I used W3C CSS Validation to validate my CSS.
-Below I have linked the screenshots of my error free [HTML](https://github.com/Gavin-1001/Gavin-1001.github.io/blob/main/assets/images/test_screenshots/HTML_Validation.png) and [CSS](https://github.com/Gavin-1001/Gavin-1001.github.io/blob/main/assets/images/test_screenshots/CSS_Validation.png).
+Below I have linked the screenshots of my error free [HTML](https://github.com/Gavin-1001/My-Weather/blob/main/assets/images/validator%20images/HTML_Validation.png) and [CSS](https://github.com/Gavin-1001/My-Weather/blob/main/assets/images/validator%20images/CSS_Validation.png).

+To test the entire application I used a Chrome extension [Lighthouse](https://developers.google.com/web/tools/lighthouse#devtools).
+Lighthouse is an open-source, automated tool for improving the quality of web pages.
+I have attached a [screenshot]() of the automation testing report that was performed on the website.

 ## Deployment